 To analyze the role of performance contracting in strategy implementation in commercial state corporations in Kenya i.
-To evaluate role of performance planning on strategy implementation in commercial state corporations in Kenya.
+To investigate the role of performance monitoring and reporting on strategy implementation in commercial state corporations in Kenya.

 Specific objective of the study